kroc99/AdvancedClassificationRadar/README.md

 ## Goals
 - Detect and classify objects in real-time through walls using radar and AI.
 - Provide a user-friendly interface for visualization and control.
-- Achieve reliable and accurate object classification with a functional real-time tracking system.
+- Maybe integrate with gators if possible.